May 30 Webinar Introduces New Features for Long-Life Asphalt Pavement Design Tool

 The Asphalt Pavement Alliance is hosting a webinar on May 30 to introduce Version 4.3 of PerRoad Perpetual Pavement design software.
 Developed at Auburn University, PerRoad uses the mechanistic-empirical design philosophy to estimate stresses and strains that would prove detrimental for fatigue cracking or structural rutting.

 PerRoad Version 4.3 incorporates recent research conducted on the Pavement Test Track at the National Center for Asphalt Technology at Auburn University and then validated with live traffic on Perpetual Pavement sections.
 The new features allow PerRoad to perform a conventional mechanistic-empirical (M-E) design to directly compare against Perpetual Pavement designs.
 It can also use strain distribution or a single endurance limit strain value to design a Perpetual Pavement.
+Online help and guidance are available to ease use of the program.

 "Perpetual Pavement designs allow us to limit distresses to the easily repaired surface," stated David Timm, Ph.D., P.E., developer of PerRoad.
 "By coupling layered elastic analysis with a statistical analysis procedure, PerRoad helps a designer understand the layer thicknesses and other values that will ensure a long-life asphalt pavement."